 Bible Presents the Fall and Redemption of the Souls Under the Form of Symbols and Parables

 “Only let us once read the Bible with vision, unobscured by a veil of blood, and undistorted by prejudice, and its whole mystery – the mystery of our fall and of our redemption – becomes clear as the cloudless sky.
 For then we can trace as occurring in our own souls the whole process from beginning to end which the Bible from Genesis to the Revelation sets forth under types and parables precisely after the manner of our Lord Himself.”
 (Anna Kingsford and Edward Maitland.
 Addresses and Essays on Vegetarianism, chapter Vegetarianism and the Bible, p.
-221)
+221; emphasis added)

 Bible, Collection of Parables About the History of the Soul: Persons, Peoples, Animals etc, Are Symbols – To Materialize the Symbols Is to Commit Idolatry